 Which authorities may be responsible for sending Incident Reports?

-The authorities responsible for sending Incident Reports are not regulated by Directive 2002/59/EC, since they vary and depend on the organisation and structure of services provided in individual Member States.
+The authorities responsible for sending Incident Reports are not regulated by the VTMIS Directive, since they vary and depend on the organisation and structure of services provided in individual Member States.
 An indication of the possible authorities involved is provided below:

 For the incidents relating to Article 16.1.a, 1st bullet point (e.g. collision, containers overboard etc.) the responsible authority could be an MRCC, MAS (Maritime Assistance Services), a VTS or MRS authority receiving information on accidents or incidents affecting or compromising shipping safety.